vitejs/vite-plugin-react-pages/packages/theme-basic/README.md

 ## Fully theme customization

-If the basic theme doesn't satisfy your need, you can <Link to="/theme-customization">create your own theme</Link>.
+If the basic theme doesn't satisfy your need, you can [create your own theme](https://vitejs.github.io/vite-plugin-react-pages/#/theme-customization).

 > Contributions to [the basic theme](https://github.com/vitejs/vite-plugin-react-pages/tree/master/packages/theme-basic) are always welcomed.